 Commissioner of Revenue

 For the following transactions we are still allowing walk-ins: registration renewals, reissue of lost or stolen decals, reissue of plates, overload permits, handicap placard or handicap plates, driving transcript or compliance summary, address change, or surrendering plates.
+As a reminder, we cannot issue Driver's Licenses or ID cards at this location.

 We wish to provide the best service to all of our citizens, therefore we ask that those wishing to conduct County business with the Treasurer or the Commissioner of Revenue bypass the DMV line and go to the nearest available Deputy .